emilyzakem/eco-nitrify_Cfixation/eco-nitrify_Cfix_3D_Darwin/output/readme.txt

-These are the *.nc output files used for analysis.
+Please contact Emily Zakem for the *.nc output files used for analysis.
+(Files too big to add here.)